 Current Activity (2014-2018):

 Analyzing catchment data employing latest hydrological models which include HEC-RAS, HEC-HMS, GIS, GISPro, Bentley Softwares and other engineering software programs. moreover, he is doing more literature reviews in flood routing, catchment study and design hydrology

 Exploring Visual Basic Net 2015 programing language aiming to build software application or procedure to the research he had completed years ago.
 (Flood routing method in ungauged catchments)

 Future objectives :

-Long-term ambition and explorations lie in mastering more computer applications to harness water resources proficiently in an effort to alleviate future water shortage crisis.
+Long-term ambition and explorations lie in mastering my profession to harness water resources proficiently in an effort to alleviate future water shortage crisis.

 Web contact: contact